Free Yourself From Mental Slavery

 Even when you go to bed, the pest just will not leave you alone.
 Standing by the bed, they chatter incessantly, picking apart the events of the day in minute detail, dredging up the events of the past and telling you that you need to worry about this or that in the future.

-In his book, Beyond Mental Slavery, Steve Gillman explains that we all have unconscious, reactive programs and mental processes which guide many of our thoughts and decisions and limit the clarity and effectiveness of our thinking.
+In his book, Beyond Mental Slavery: A Guide to Breaking Free and Thinking Clearly, Steve Gillman explains that we all have subconscious, reactive programs and mental processes which guide many of our thoughts and decisions and limit the clarity and effectiveness of our thinking.
 He writes:

 Quick rationalizations provide obvious but ‘untrue’ reasons for our beliefs and actions, biases prevent us from examining new ideas, and desires push us to win arguments rather than search for truth.
 We are led around by these parts of our minds that we’re only vaguely aware of. ….[W]e can either use the mind or be used by it.